Click on the era symbol for description

 In the small provincial town of Guelph Ontario, Michael Brennan teaches English, Theology, and Geography at his local Catholic high school.
 Michael earned his B.A. in English and M.A. in Humanities from York University, and his B.Ed. from the University of Toronto.
 He wrote a blog for a while titled The Star Wars Chronology Project (https://thestarwarschronologyproject.blogspot. com/), but stopped contributing to it after the Disney acquisition.
 He enjoys gardening, reading, and writing poetry, and keeps busy as a husband and father of three young children.

-Note: Any unpublished or out-of-print Star Wars story will be taken down if/when officially released/reprinted
+Note: Unpublished. rare. or out-of-print Star Wars stories will be taken down if/when officially released/reprinted

 Supernatural Encounters